Gina Procaccio

-Gina Procaccio (born July 19, 1964 in Drexel Hill, Pennsylvania) is a retired American long and middle-distance runner.
-In 1995, she was the USATF National Champion in the indoor 5000 metres, which qualified her to run for her native country in the IAAF World Indoor Championships in Athletics in Barcelona, Spain.
+Regina Procaccio (born July 19, 1964) is a retired American long and middle-distance runner.
+In 1995, she was the USATF National Champion in the indoor 5000 metres, which qualified her to run for her native country in the 1995 IAAF World Indoor Championships in Barcelona, Spain.

 Early career

 While running for Sun Valley High School in Aston, Pennsylvania, she was a perennial second place to eventual National Recordholder Kim Gallagher who ran in the same district.
 "I didn't think I was any good."
 But by her Junior year she was second in the Pennsylvania State Championships at 800 metres.
 After Gallagher graduated, Procaccio won the state meet in 1982 with a personal record of 2:10.53 She continued to the University of Florida for the first three years of college, but returned to her home state.
 She completed her collegiate eligibility at Villanova University where she ran leadoff for the still standing Indoor 4x800 metre relay record holding team for not only the United States but the entire North America, Central America and Caribbean Athletic Association and including South America the Pan American record, while winning the NCAA Indoor Championships.